 - Featured listings

-The app is designed for vendors that want to become recognizable in their respective industry and reach customers easily.
-The app usually features a vendor account and includes options that allow vendors to manage products and orders, get instant notifications and create reports.
+The app is designed for vendors that want to become recognizable in their respective industries and reach customers easily.
+The app usually features a vendor account and includes options that allow vendors to manage products and orders, get instant notifications, and create reports.

 The most important for the customer is to view diverse products or services and be able to choose the best deal.
 It means that the app has to feature products and have info on promotions.
-With a buyer account, customers expect to have options of social connect, clear products listings, quick checkouts and support of multiple payment methods.
+With a buyer account, customers expect to have options of social connect, clear product listings, quick checkouts, and support of multiple payment methods.

 It is designed for mediators that take care of the operational part of transactions and get revenue from a fee charged for services.